psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 ```

-Other flavours of loitering could also lead to the dock:
+On several occasions, simple acts of loitering appear to have lead to the dock:

 ```{admonition} Loitering with a soldier, September, 1855
 :class: dropdown